hendrixski/jQuery-QueryBuilder/README.md

 Run `grunt list_modules` to get the list of available plugins and languages.

+### AMD importing
+To import this into require.js you need to set the microevent and extendext folders and set them as dependencies in your AMD file.
+Like this:

+    paths: {
+      "microevent":           "../bower_components/microevent-mistic100/microevent",
+      "extendext":            "../bower_components/extendext/jQuery.extendext",
+     },
+      shim: {
+          jquery: {
+              exports: "jQuery"
+          },
+          jquerybuilder: ["jquery", "microevent", "extendext"]
+    }

 ### Contributing
 Changes have to be done only in `src` directory.
 The `dist` directory is updated only once in a while before a release.